 Conference - Workshops and Seminars

 Museum Ideas 2018 takes place in London from Tuesday 2 October – Thursday 4 October.
 The main Museum Ideas international conference takes place on Thursday 4 October in the Weston Theatre and Clore Learning Centre at the Museum of London.
-Your ticket gives you full access to all the talks at the main conference and the conference is designed so it can be attended as a standalone event.
+Your ticket gives you full access to all the talks at the main conference.
+The conference is designed so it can be attended as a standalone event.
 So, if you are on a tight schedule and can only put one day aside, the main conference on Thursday will deliver innovative ideas, insights and inspiration.

 If you have more time you are invited to take part in 2 days of additional events with an exclusive study day at the National Maritime Museum in Greenwich on Wednesday 3 October and a host of workshops and special events on Tuesday 2 October.
 You will be sent the full 3-day programme so you can book on to the events that are most of interest to you.

 “A packed globetrotting programme that gives a breadth of insight into museums that is not otherwise accessible – diverse and inspiring” – Susan Eskdale, Royal Pavilion & Museums, Brighton